rachmanzz/AlertlightJS/README.md

 # AlertlightJS
-AlertlightJS merupakan kombinasi antara alert manis dengan jquery
+AlertlightJS is a combination of sweet alerts with jquery